Brexit begins: UK triggers Article 50

 "The Article 50 process is now under way, and in accordance with the British people, the United Kingdom is leaving the European Union," May said.

+At the headquarters of the European Council Wednesday morning, Barrow emerged from a black Jaguar holding a briefcase containing the letter signed by May in Downing Street on Tuesday night.
+His route had been kept secret in an effort to avoid any attempts to intercept the letter.

+"After nine months the UK has delivered," Tusk said on Twitter, moments after the letter was handed over.

-This official start to the Brexit process comes nine months after the country voted in a hotly contested referendum that exposed deep divisions across the country.
+This official start to the Brexit process comes nine months after the UK voted in a hotly contested referendum that exposed deep divisions across the country.

 The Foreign Secretary, Boris Johnson, one of the leading figures in the referendum campaign, expressed his delight at the outcome.
 "It's a great day," he said as he left a meeting of the Cabinet in Downing Street.